open-automaton/automaton/README.md

 @open-automaton/automaton
 =========================
 A web scraping solution for ease of use, maintenance and (soon™) deployment.
-Compares favorably to Kapow Katalyst(Now owned by Kofax).
+Compares favorably to Kapow(Now owned by Kofax).

-This technique was created to combat information traders who sell your personal information.
-Dating all the way back to Yahoo's "kevdb" database, which was then augmented at Microsoft and Infospace, then fragmented into a wide array little companies(Intellius, whitepages, all powered by this database, the Merlin database and later (after the intelligence community wanted into this pool) Axciom).
-They rebuild their databases (thus nullifying your "removal" request) monthly or quarterly, so I needed a robust monitoring and interaction solution that was simple enough to maintain that I could train people in XML, regex and xpath then give them the tools to maintain scripts.

-Because of that, the examples are going to refer to real-world examples of how to monitor or remove yourself these organizations
+It uses an XML based DSL which both defines the scraping process as well as the structure of the returned data.

 Usage
 -----